How to Book Delta Flights with Points in 2026 (Without Using SkyMiles)

 Booking Strategy for Families

 Can I book one-way flights?
 Yes.
-Both programs allow one-way awards.
+Both Virgin Atlantic and Flying Blue allow one-way award bookings, which is actually how most experienced points travelers book.

-Do I earn SkyMiles or elite credits?
-No. Partner award tickets generally do not earn Delta status credit.
+Do I earn SkyMiles or Delta elite credits on partner awards?
+No. Partner award tickets generally do not earn Delta status credits or SkyMiles.
+You are flying Delta’s plane on a ticket issued by a partner airline.

-Are lap infants allowed?
-Yes, but policies vary.
-Virgin often charges ~10% of adult points; Flying Blue policies differ by route.
+Can I bring a lap infant?
+Yes, but policies vary by partner.
+Virgin Atlantic often charges approximately 10 percent of the adult points cost.
+Flying Blue policies differ by route.
+Always confirm before booking.

 Final Takeaways